kjosib/sophie/README.md

 Some things are going well:

+* Sophie has type-safe asynchronous message-passing concurrency.
+Sort of.
+(A type-safe message-queue and console-agent work.)
 * Sophie has Turtle-graphics!
 (See [here](https://github.com/kjosib/sophie/blob/main/examples/turtle.sg) for examples.)
 * Sophie is interactive!
 See [this guessing game](https://github.com/kjosib/sophie/blob/main/examples/guess_the_number.sg) as an example.
 * The new type-checker gives excellent feedback and cannot be fooled.
 Through abstract interpretation it completely rules out *type* errors.